 Weighing in at about 3 pounds, the liver has a lot of important jobs.

 Your liver eventually processes everything you eat.
 After your stomach and intestines finish digesting food, it travels through your bloodstream to your liver for filtering.

 The liver breaks down fat to release energy.
 It produces a yellow-green substance called bile to help your body break down and absorb fat.

-When alcohol, medications, and other toxins make their way to your liver, it pulls them from your blood.
-Then it either cleans up these substances, or removes them into your urine or stool.
+When alcohol, medications, and other toxins make their way to your liver, they’re pulled from your blood.
+Then your liver either cleans up these substances, or removes them into your urine or stool.

 Many of the liver supplements on the market contain a combination of three herbal ingredients:

 Let’s break down each ingredient by the research.

 Milk thistle has been used to treat liver disorders for more than 2,000 years.
 It’s the herbal ingredient

 The active substance in milk thistle is silymarin, which is made up of several natural plant chemicals.

 Many of the studies on silymarin have involved people with cirrhosis, hepatitis B, or hepatitis C.